djhshih/mobsnvf/README.md

 ### Running multiple samples

 To process multiple samples, we recommend creating a manifest file and looping through it.
+However, you can feel free to adapt to your own needs.

 1.  **Create a manifest file**

-    Create a tab-separated values (TSV) file (e.g., `samples.tsv`) with columns for the sample ID and the absolute paths to the corresponding BAM and VCF files.
+    Create a tab-separated values (TSV) file (e.g., `samples.tsv`) with absolute paths to the corresponding BAM and VCF files.

     **Example `samples.tsv`:**